narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_05/lab_sheet_5.md

 ## Task 3: Single-Robot Auto Navigation

-In auto navigation, the camera detect the marker on top of the robot and the marker on the ground.
-The marker on the ground is the goal position and the application allow the robot to navigate from its original position to the goal position.
+In auto navigation, the camera detects the marker on top of the robot and the marker on the ground.
+The marker on the ground is the goal position and the application allows the robot to navigate from its original position to the goal position.

-Firstly, the id number of ArUco markers being used need to be remember.
-In the example, marker on robot has ID 100 and marker on the ground has ID 101.
-Different ID's can be used with modification in the code in order to correctly detect and read marker positions.
+Firstly, the ID number of the ArUco markers being used needs to be remembered.
+In the example, the marker on the robot has ID 100 and the marker on the ground has ID 101.
+Different IDs can be used with modifications in the code to correctly detect and read marker positions.

-1. Open the first terminal on **Remote PC**, and run the ROS master:
+1. If roscore is not running on the Remote PC, run roscore in the first terminal.
+Skip this step if roscore is already running.

 ```bash
 roscore